 11. WordPress Developer

-This common high-paying side job requires strong experience with the content management system to create and edit themes, set up and utilize plugins, and write code.
+This common high-paying side job requires strong experience with the WordPress content management system to create and edit themes, set up and utilize plugins, and write code.

 Bookkeepers typically perform bank reconciliations, year-end closing duties, payroll, financial reports, and more.
-Knowledge of is required by many employers.
+Knowledge of QuickBooks is required by many employers.

 You can thank technological advances for opening up the job field.
 “That’s partly because technology has made it much easier for individuals to put themselves out there as consultants and freelancers, and partly because job security is no longer ‘a given’ the way it was in previous decades,” Gardner said.
 “Professionals today feel that they need to take more control over their careers and have not only a regular job, but potentially two, three, or more side gigs to forming their own job security.”